aztecrex/java-translatebot/POLISH.md

 - do not cache anything
 - condense languages output
 - do not mark message as edited even when no translation added
+- able to remove all languages from channel